Overseas Cohort Overview

-Newlife School’s Overseas Program – both academic and clinical – is entirely based at our clinical training facility in the Philippines where we have been training students for almost 3 decades.
-The clinic and school are part of a Christian mission organization comprised of Western missionaries and a wonderful group of Filipino Christian workers numbering approximately 80 people.
+Newlife School’s Overseas Cohort – both academic and clinical – is entirely based at our overseas clinical training facility where we have been training students for almost 3 decades.
+The clinic and school are part of a Christian mission organization comprised of Western missionaries and a wonderful group of local Christian workers numbering approximately 80 people.

 Our clinic enjoys an interdependent relationship with Newlife School where each student is fully immersed into opportunities to serve hundreds of families.
 Therefore, enrollment in Newlife can be a deeply fulfilling and rewarding experience.